This needle biopsy removes a sample of the lung and the lining of the lungs and chest wall (pleura). The sample is tested in a lab.

 Reasons for Procedure

-This procedure is used to diagnose abnormal tissue in or around the lung.
-Possible reasons for abnormal tissue are:
+This procedure is done to look for abnormal tissue in or around the lung from problems like:

 - Collapsed lung

 - Damage to the lung, liver, or spleen

 Things that may raise the risk of problems are: